Shrewsbury College

-Shrewsbury College is a further education college located in the Sutton Farm suburb of Shrewsbury, Shropshire, England.
+Shrewsbury College is a further education college in Shrewsbury, Shropshire, England.

 Previously called Shrewsbury College of Arts and Technology and, earlier, Shrewsbury Technical College, the college is based on a campus on London Road.
-The College provides vocational excellence across a range of disciplines and has working environments for students including a commercial restaurant, Origins, a commercial salon, Evolve a student zone including a new Student Learning Centre and The Hub.
+The College provides vocational courses across a range of disciplines and has working environments for students including a commercial restaurant, Origins, a commercial salon, Evolve, and a student zone including a new Student Learning Centre and The Hub.

 The College is the main provider of vocational education in the county and has a full range of full-time and part-time courses available in the full range of subject areas.
-In 2012, Shrewsbury College was named by The National Data Service as the highest placed general FE college in Shropshire, Telford and Wrekin and Staffordshire based on their success rates for young students.
 In 2019, it was rated Inadequate by Ofsted.

 Academic offerings

 Students can now combine different vocational subjects at Level 2 (e.g. Sport and Business) and can complement their courses at Level 3 with A Levels.
 Shrewsbury College also offers Higher Education (HE) options and Professional Development courses for adults.
-The College has recently undergone an estates investment programme with over £15m being spent to create a new campus at London Road.
+The College reportedly in 2010 underwent an estates investment programme with over £15m being spent to create a new campus at London Road.